 If parents believe there is an imminent risk of abduction there are emergency steps that can be taken to prevent the removal and protect the child.
 Urgent legal advice should be sought immediately.
 Public Funding is usually available.

 How Osbornes family solicitors can help prevent child abduction

 If you are concerned that the other parent may try to abduct your child or permanently remove him/her from the UK, we can apply to the court for a Prohibited Steps order, a Residence order and/or a Parental Responsibility order as is most appropriate to your case.
 This will state that your child cannot be taken out of the UK and may even require the surrender of your child’s passport and /or the passport of the parent you fear may be planning to abduct your child..

 We can also assist you in alerting the police so that details of your child can be circulated to the relevant authorities such as all ports and border agents.

 In the situation where the parent you fear may abduct your child has dual citizenship, we can help you draft a letter to the embassy or consulate of any other country where the other parent may attempt to obtain a passport for your child.
 We can ask them not to issue a passport, although we cannot force them to do so.

 How Osbornes family solicitors can help recover an abducted child from a foreign country

-If your child has been taken to an EU country which subscribes to the Hague Convention or the European Convention, an application can be made to the country your child has been taken to for your child to be returned.
+If your child has been taken to an EU country that subscribes to the Hague Convention or the European Convention, an application can be made to the country your child has been taken to for your child to be returned.